Natural Health Products

 Bilberry is a fruit related to the blueberry and is sometimes called the European blueberry.

-The bilberry fruit is eaten or made into extractextractto get, separate, or isolate a desired active ingredients or capsules for consumption.
-Also, the plant leaves can be used to make teas.
+The bilberry fruit is eaten or made into extracts or capsules for consumption.

-Bilberry has traditionally been used to treat conditions such as diarrhea and scurvyscurvya condition caused by vitamin C deficiency with symptoms of nausea, weakness, loss of hair and teeth, and bleeding gums.
+Bilberry has traditionally been used to treat conditions such as diarrhea and scurvy.

-Recently, the fruit has been used to treat a wide range of conditions such as diarrhea, menstrual cramps, eye problems, varicose veins, and circulatory problems such as venous insufficiency (a condition in which the veins do not efficiently return blood from the legs to the heart).
-The leaf is used for managing conditions such as diabetes.
+The fruit has also been used to treat a wide range of conditions including eye problems and circulatory problems such as venous insufficiency (a condition in which the veins do not efficiently return blood from the legs to the heart).

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 There is a lack of evidence to indicate that bilberry fruit or leaves have an effect on any health condition.